 Some questions in the NHATS interview resulted in the setting of flag variables that prompted both routing and screen displays (e.g. question wording).
 Appendix II.
-Flag Variable Specifications Round 1 and Appendix III.
-Flag Variable Specifications Rounds 2 & 3 provide a summary of flag variables in the SP and OP files, including where the flag was set, where the flag was used to route a respondent through questions, and where it was used to determine question wording.
+Flag Variable Specifications provides a summary of flag variables in the SP and OP files, including where the flag was set, where the flag was used to route a respondent through questions, and where it was used to determine question wording.